The Salvation Army Kroc Center at a Glance

 Joan Kroc, wife of McDonald’s founder Ray Kroc, said that she took a tour of San Diego and it was then that she recognized a community that was in desperate need of a safe gathering place, a place with facilities and trained professionals to nurture children’s social skills, arts appreciation and athletic potential.
 She described the Kroc Center as being a beacon of light and hope in the community.

-Mrs. Kroc entrusted The Salvation Army with $87 million to build the first Kroc Center in the Rolando neighborhood of San Diego.
+Mrs. Kroc entrusted The Salvation Army with $90 million to build the first Kroc Center in the Rolando neighborhood of San Diego.
 Sadly, she passed away a little more than a year after it opened.
-She was so pleased with what was accomplished here that she left $1.8 billion to The Salvation Army to build centers like this across the country.
-Today, there are 27 in different stages of development.
+She was so pleased with what was accomplished here that she left $1.6 billion to The Salvation Army to build centers like this across the country.
+Today, there are 26 Kroc Centers nationwide.

 COMMITMENT TO SAFETY